InFact-coop/YiMovi/README.md

-Building a CMS-based website with a catalogue of films from the Chinese medical humanties field, build for UCL University.
+Building a CMS-based website with a catalogue of films from the Chinese medical humanties field, built for UCL University.

 To build this project locally:
 Requirements: Node, MongoDB